Menu

 Creating and Managing Tags

-• Add descriptions to help team members understand when to use each tag
+5. (Optional) Add a description to help team members understand when to use the tag

 • Useful for creating categories like “UI” with subtags “UI - Menu”, “UI - HUD”